Join more than 600 advocates on the Hill!

-Since 2005, the National Council’s Annual Public Policy Institute and Hill Day has grown from 50 to 600+ attendees – a more than ten-fold increase.
-This free, two-day event brings together hundreds of behavioral health providers, administrators, board members, consumers and community stakeholders in D.C. for a day of sessions and workshops on federal behavioral health policy.
-After these sessions, Hill Day attendees take to Capitol Hill to advocate for better resources for mental health and addictions treatment in their communities.
+The National Council’s Hill Day is the largest behavioral health advocacy event of the year.
+Held in partnership with 20 national mental health and addiction organizations, Hill Day gathers hundreds of behavioral health providers, C-suite level executives, board members, consumers and community stakeholders in D.C. for a day of sessions and workshops on federal behavioral health policy.
+After these sessions, Hill Day attendees take their message to Capitol Hill to advocate for better resources for mental health and addictions treatment in their communities.

 Why does Hill Day matter?

 By coming together as a unified voice to champion the interests of Americans living with mental illness and/or addiction, Hill Day attendees have the opportunity to directly speak with the officials they voted into office and influence them to support critically important legislation that will help improve access to comprehensive health care for this vulnerable population.
 Hill Day is an incredible opportunity for experts in the field of mental health and addictions to advocate for the people they serve.

 The National Council welcomes our national advocacy partners who have joined together around our common Hill Day agenda.
 Our voices are stronger together!